NavedtheDev/Kubernetes-Learnings/README.md

 Hey everyone, I will be sharing my kubernetes learnings here.
+For some topics I have given a link to my twitter threads.

 # Kubernetes Architecture